evrencoskun/TableView/README.md

       * @param holder       : This is one of your cell ViewHolders that was created on
       *                     ```onCreateCellViewHolder``` method.
 In this example we have created
       *                     "MyCellViewHolder" holder.
-      * @param pValue     : This is the cell view model located on this X and Y position.
+      * @param cellItemModel     : This is the cell view model located on this X and Y position.
 In this
       *                     example, the model class is "Cell".
-      * @param pXPosition : This is the X (Column) position of the cell item.
+      * @param columnPosition : This is the X (Column) position of the cell item.
-      * @param pYPosition : This is the Y (Row) position of the cell item.
+      * @param rowPosition : This is the Y (Row) position of the cell item.
       *
       * @see #onCreateCellViewHolder(ViewGroup, int);
       */
      @Override
-     public void onBindCellViewHolder(AbstractViewHolder holder, Object pValue, int pXPosition, int pYPosition) {
+     public void onBindCellViewHolder(AbstractViewHolder holder, Object cellItemModel, int columnPosition, int rowPosition) {
-         Cell cell = (Cell) pValue;
+         Cell cell = (Cell) cellItemModel;

          // Get the holder to update cell item text MyCellViewHolder viewHolder = (MyCellViewHolder) holder;